Ensono/amido.github.io/docs/workloads/azure/data/architecture/architecture_data_azure.md

 ## Deployment workflow

-The following diagrams depict the steps to create a Ensono Stacks Data Azure Platform and data engineering workloads.
+The following diagrams depict the steps to create an Ensono Stacks Data Platform and data engineering workloads.

 ### High-level workflow